Barbariandev/MANTIS/MINER_GUIDE.md

 ## 1. Prerequisites

 - **Python Environment:** Python 3.8 or newer.
-- **Registered Hotkey:** Your hotkey must be registered on the MANTIS subnet.
+- **Registered Hotkey:** Your hotkey must be registered on the netuid 123.
 Without this, you cannot commit your data URL.
 - **Cloudflare R2 Bucket:**
     - You need an R2 bucket for hosting your payload.
     - The bucket must be configured for public access.